TheOdinProject/curriculum/rails/project_forms.md

 You'll get good at setting up apps quickly in the coming lessons by using more or less this same series of steps (though we'll help you less and less each time):

-1. Build a new rails app ("re-former").
+1. Build a new rails app (called "re-former").
 2. Go into the folder and create a new git repo there.
 Check in and commit the initial stuff.
 3. Modify your README file to say something you'll remember later, like "This is part of the Forms Project in The Odin Project's Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com"
+Find it at [http://www.theodinproject.com](http://www.theodinproject.com)"
 2. Create and migrate a User model with `:username`, `:email` and `:password`.
 3. Add validations for presence to each field in the model.
 5. Create the `:users` resource in your routes file so requests actually have somewhere to go.
 Use the `:only` option to specify just the `:new` and `:create` actions.